COSD-PANDA/datasd_council_report_2017/main/other_accomplishments.md

 # Other Accomplishments
 ## OpenGov
-In partnership with Financial Management and the CIO, we launched a public-facing budget tool, OpenGov, that to our knowledge is among the most transparent budget visualizations in the country.
+In April 2015, the City launched a public-facing budget tool, OpenGov, that to our knowledge is among the most transparent budget visualizations in the country.

 ![OpenGov](http://take.ms/WSg3A)